The Seattle Space Needle: Complete Guide from a Local’s Perspective

 Gift Shop

 At the base of the Space Needle is a gift shop filled with all sorts of local souvenirs.
 As far as gift shops go, it’s one of our favorites!
 There’s lot of things to choose from across every budget.
 If you need to pick up some gifts, this is a good spot to do your shopping.
-We also recommend purchasing souvenirs at Pike Place Market
+We also recommend purchasing souvenirs at Pike Place Market.

-Special Events at the Space Needle
+Special Events Held at the Space Needle

 Base 2 Space